 Two major railroads are in use in the region.
-PanAm currently owns the rail line traveling through Newmarket, Durham, Dover, and Rollinsford.
-This line is used by Amtrak to provide for its Downeaster line as well as by freight operators, including New Hampshire Northcoast (NHN).
+CSX currently owns the rail line traveling through Newmarket, Durham, Dover, and Rollinsford.
+This line is used by Amtrak which runs the Downeaster as well as by freight operators, including New Hampshire Northcoast (NHN).
 The Amtrak Downeaster provides passenger rail service that runs from Brunswick Station, Maine to Boston's North Station with stops at the Dover Transportation Center and Durham-UNH Station.

-The other railroad in use is owned by NHN outright and connects the PanAm line to Ossipee via Somersworth, Rochester, Milton, and Wakefield.
+The other railroad in use is a freight spur line owned by NHN outright and connects to the PanAm line through Ossipee via Wakefield, Milton, Somersworth, Rochester, and Rollinsford.
 Information about rail freight can be found in the Freight section of this chapter.